Matrix Completion via Max-Norm Constrained Optimization: Introduction

-The max-norm was recently proposed as another convex surrogate to the rank of the matrix.
-For collaborative filtering problems, the max-norm has been shown to be empirically superior to the trace-norm \cite{Sre04}.
-Foygel and Srebro \cite{FS2011} used the max-norm for matrix completion under the uniform sampling distribution.
-Their results are direct consequences of a recent bound on the excess risk for a smooth loss function, such as the quadratic loss, with a bounded second derivative \cite{SST10}.
+The max-norm was recently proposed as an alternative convex surrogate to the rank of the matrix.
+For collaborative filtering problems, the max-norm has been shown to be empirically superior to the trace-norm \cite{Sre04}. \cite{FS2011} used the max-norm for matrix completion under the uniform sampling distribution.
+Their results are direct consequences of a recent bound on the excess risk for a smooth loss function, such as the quadratic loss, with a bounded second derivative \citep{SST10}.
+Further, a max-norm constrained maximum likelihood method was considered by \cite{CZ2013} for one-bit matrix completion, where instead of observing real-valued entries of an unknown matrix one is only able to see binary outputs, i.e. yes/no, true/false, agree/disagree \citep{DP}.
+Theoretical guarantees are obtained in general non-uniform sampling models, and numerical studies show that the max-norm based approach is comparable to and sometimes slightly outperform the corresponding trace-norm method.

-Matrix completion has been well analyzed under the uniform sampling model, where observed entries are assumed to be sampled randomly and uniformly.
+Matrix completion has been well analyzed in the uniform sampling model, where observed entries are assumed to be sampled randomly and uniformly.
 In such a setting, the trace-norm regularized approach has been shown to have good theoretical and numerical performance.
 However, in some applications such as collaborative filtering, the uniform sampling model is unrealistic.
 For example, in the Netflix problem, the uniform sampling model is equivalent to assuming all users are equally likely to rate each movie and all movies are equally likely to be rated by any user.
 From a practical point of view, invariably some users are more active than others and some movies are more popular and thus rated more frequently.
-Hence, the sampling distribution is in fact non-uniform.
-In such a setting, Salakhutdinov and Srebro \cite{SS10} showed that the standard trace-norm relaxation can behave very poorly, and suggested a weighted trace-norm regularizer, which incorporates the knowledge of true sampling distribution in its construction.
-Since the true sampling distribution is almost always unknown and can only be estimated based on the locations of those entries that are revealed in the sample, a commonly used method in practice is the empirically-weighted trace-norm \cite{FSSS}.
+Hence, the sampling distribution is in fact non-uniform in the real world.
+In such a setting, \cite{SS10} showed that the standard trace-norm relaxation can sometimes behave poorly, and suggested a weighted trace-norm penalty, which incorporates the knowledge of true sampling distribution in its construction.
+Since the true sampling distribution is most likely unknown and can only be estimated based on the locations of those entries that are revealed in the sample, a practically available method relies on the empirically-weighted trace-norm \citep{FSSS}.
+It is also worth noticing that, when the sampling probabilities are bounded from below and above, the trace-norm penalized estimator is minimax optimal up to a logarithmic factor \citep{Klo14}.
+We refer to \cite{F2015b} for further numerical evaluations of the trace-norm regularized method under various non-uniform sampling schemes.